mainmatter/playbook/src/project-procedure/digital-products/README.md

 Make each persona memorable, associating them with characteristics of a real person such as an image, name, age, attributes, desires, and behaviors.
-It is vital that personas are not defined once and then forgotten, but rather that they are brought to the table on a daily basis.
+It is vital that personas are not defined once and then forgotten, but rather that they are brought to the table daily.
 Seeing a feature through the eyes of a persona creates empathy for the customer segment that they represent, ensuring that we meet their needs as much as possible.
 They become a valuable tool when they are integrated into the everyday decision-making process (e.g.